-Some NHS Primary Care Trusts and CCGs also recommend an online programme you can do on your own called FearFighter, which is based on cognitive behavioural therapy (CBT) techniques.
-This is available for free on prescription in many areas of the UK, or you can pay to do the programme as a private patient.
 Your GP may also prescribe exercise as a way of treating a mental health problem such as anxiety, which means you may be enrolled on an exercise programme at your local gym or with a qualified trainer.

 Usually, medication is only used if self-help and talking therapies haven’t helped.
 The main medicines your GP may prescribe include types of antidepressants called selective serotonin reuptake inhibitors (SSRIs) or serotonin and noradrenaline reuptake inhibitors (SNRIs).
 Both are designed to boost the levels of brain chemicals that help to regulate your mood and behaviour.
 However, if you decide to take them you should be aware of the possible side effects they can cause, including nausea, dizziness and insomnia.
-Other medications used for GAD include an anticonvulsant drug that’s also used to treat epilepsy and strong sedatives – though the latter are only suitable for use in the short term because they can be addictive if used for more than four weeks.
+Other medications used for GAD include an anticonvulsant drug that’s also used to treat epilepsy and strong sedatives – though the latter are only suitable for use in the short term because they can be addictive if used for more than four weeks (iii).

 Ways to reduce anxiety